FAQ

 What do I do if the seller has a lien on the vehicle?

 If you are buying a vehicle privately, it’s important to ensure you’re aware if there is a lien (money owing) on the vehicle.
-It’s normal for there to be a lien, it’s important that you know how to ensure the lien has been properly paid off.
+It’s common for there to be a lien on a vehicle.
+It’s also very important that you know how to ensure the lien has been properly paid off before purchasing a vehicle that has a lien on it.

-If there is a lien, make sure it's cleared before you take possession of the vehicle or else you could become legally responsible for it.
+If there is a lien, make sure it's cleared before you take possession of the vehicle or else you could become legally responsible for paying it back.

 View Full Article